 There are several ways in which blood sugar imbalance (dysglycemia) contributes to pain.
 Here is what we know so far:

 - Rapid rise or fall in blood sugar levels causes painful headaches, affects mood, and leads to further sugar cravings.
 This loop then becomes not just about physical pain, but emotional pain as well.
 Additionally, sugar high produces a biological response similar to stress wherein the body pumps out adrenaline and epinephrine, which can make the body feel anxious, irritable and agitated.

 - Researchers have found that diets high in sugar may increase the risk for heart disease (Yang, Zhang & Gregg, 2014).
 The heart gets stressed out by high blood sugar, making it function less effectively.

 - Impaired glucose tolerance is associated with reports of daily chronic pain.

 - Increased inflammation is one of the negative effects of a high sugar diet.
 Inflammation causes liver issues, joint pain, and stiffness, especially during the process of glycation in aging.
 Want to learn more about inflammation and pain?
+Link to the article

 - Muscle cramps

 - Back pain